jkenda/dbg/README.md

-A debugger frontend for any debugger that supports the Debug Adapter Protocol (eventually).
+A frontend for any debugger that supports the Debug Adapter Protocol (eventually).
-Currently hard-coded to use `lldb-dap` on MacOS and `gdb` (`gdb --interpreter=dap`) everywhere else.
+Currently hard-coded to use `lldb-dap` on MacOS and `gdb --interpreter=dap` everywhere else.

 ![Screenshot of the debugger debugging itself](self-debugging.png "Screenshot of the debugger debugging itself")